abhishek2432001/deeprepo/deeprepo_core/src/deeprepo/mcp/README.md

 ### LLM not responding
 1. For Ollama: Ensure Ollama is running (`ollama serve`)
-2. For OpenAI/Gemini: Check API keys are set
+2. For OpenAI/Gemini/Anthropic: Check API keys are set
 3. Check the stderr output for error messages
+4. If using Anthropic, ensure you've set `EMBEDDING_PROVIDER` to a different provider (Anthropic doesn't have embeddings)

 ### Tools not appearing
 1. Restart your AI assistant after configuration changes